 The Minolta SRT 201 is my all-time favorite camera.
 This is not because it does any one thing well, but rather that it does nothing wrong at all.
 A lot of photographers swear by gear that isn’t necessarily the best or most expensive, instead opting for gear that is familiar and reliable.
 The SRT 201 is the epitome of this concept.
-For me it has been my faithful workhorse.
-It was my first real Film SLR when I was first learning to take pictures back in the 10th grade.
+It has been my faithful workhorse.
+It was my first real SLR when I was learning to take pictures back in the 10th grade.
 If it wasn’t for this piece of glass and metal, I might not consider myself to be a photographer today.

 If it sounds like I’m in love with this camera, it’s probably because I am.
 Though I am experimenting with Contax Zeiss lenses now to get that little extra bit of sharpness, it’ll be hard to beat the already stellar kit of Minolta lenses I have at my disposal.
 The SRT 201 is a faithful photographer’s companion.
-It has seen me through every phase in my learning of photography, and whether it be the camera body or its lenses, this camera continues to earn near constant use from me no matter what photographic endeavor I am setting out on.
+It has seen me through every phase in my learning of photography, and whether it be the camera body or its lenses, this setup continues to earn near constant use from me no matter what photographic endeavor I am setting out on.
 If you can get one in as mint condition as I have, you will not be disappointed.

 Below you will find a small gallery of some of my favorite snapshots I’ve taken over the years with this camera.
 They are either with the aforementioned 54mm f/1.4 or the 24mm f/2.8.